santipabWannakiri/aws-access-private-ec2/README.md

 Refer : [New – AWS Public IPv4 Address Charge + Public IP Insights](https://aws.amazon.com/blogs/aws/new-aws-public-ipv4-address-charge-public-ip-insights/)

 ## EC2 Instance without public IPv4
+Creating a subnet within a VPC and launching EC2 instances in that subnet is considered a best practice for enhancing security.
+This approach ensures that the EC2 instances do not directly receive public IPv4 addresses.
+This is particularly advantageous when the instances running the application are not directly involved with or connected to end-users.
+In such scenarios, providing public IPv4 addresses to these instances is unnecessary, aligning with security best practices.

 [Grant IAM permissions to use EC2 Instance Connect Endpoint](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/permissions-for-ec2-instance-connect-endpoint.html#iam-OpenTunnel)